-Abdominal pain can be a sign of a heart attack
+Abdominal pain can be a sign of a heart attack.

 When abdominal pain is accompanied by chest pain, experts recommend that patients pay attention to some characteristics to distinguish whether it is due to reflux or heart attack.
 Chest pain due to heart attack will be accompanied by pain in the neck, jaw, back or one of the arms.
 Patients may also feel short of breath, nausea, dizziness or cold sweats.

-At that time, the diet needs to reduce foods high in fat, animal fat, butter and dairy and limit fried foods.
+At that time, the diet needs to reduce foods high in fat, animal fat, butter and dairy and limit all fried foods.
 To keep your heart healthy, it is best for everyone to increase their intake of fruits, vegetables, fish and exercise regularly, according to Verywell Health.

 Source link